-- The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities listed above. - The Sub-Fund excludes securities of issuers that are in violation of certain global norms and standards promoted by the Sub-Fund or that are exposed to critical controversies (unless the Investment Manager believes reasonable progress can be attained, for example, through active ownership activities).
-Such controversies may be related to environmental, social or governance issues. - The Sub-Fund invests in securities of corporate issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (minimum "Management Score" by Sustainalytics is set at 25 out of 100, potentially subject to the Investment Manager's review). - The Sub-Fund invests in securities of sovereign issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (minimum "Factors Score" by Sustainalytics is set at 25 out of 100, potentially subject to the Investment Manager's review). - The Sub-Fund partially invests in securities of issuers that provide solutions to environmental and/or social challenges, namely the actionable themes (climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment) and that qualify as sustainable investments.
-The issuer should either already provide solutions to at least one of the actionable themes, or be on the way to launch such solutions. - The Sub-Fund will have a higher ESG rating (provided by a third party ESG data provider selected by the Investment Manager), than the weighted average ESG rating of the global bond investment universe (i.e. represented by its benchmark, Bloomberg Euro Aggregate 1-3 Year). - The ESG analysis covers at least 90% of the Sub-Fund's securities.
+- The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities referenced above under "Exclusion approach". - The Sub-Fund excludes securities of issuers that are in violation of certain global norms and standards promoted by the Sub-Fund or that are exposed to critical controversies (unless the Investment Manager believes reasonable progress can be attained, for example, through active ownership activities).
+Such controversies may be related to environmental, social or governance issues. - The Sub-Fund invests in securities of corporate issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (minimum "Management Score" by Sustainalytics is set at 25 out of 100, potentially subject to the Investment Manager's review). - The Sub-Fund invests in securities of sovereign issuers that are considered "ESG Leaders" based on the Investment Manager's assessment (minimum "Factors Score" by

+Sustainalytics is set at 25 out of 100, potentially subject to the Investment Manager's review).

+- The Sub-Fund partially invests in securities of issuers that provide solutions to environmental and social challenges, namely the actionable themes (climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment) and that qualify as sustainable investments.
+The issuer should either already provide solutions to at least one of the actionable themes, or be on the way to launch such solutions. - The Sub-Fund will have a higher ESG rating (provided by a third party ESG data provider selected by the Investment Manager), than the weighted average ESG rating of the global bond investment universe (i.e. represented by its benchmark, Bloomberg Global Aggregate Index (EUR Hedged)). - The ESG analysis covers at least 90% of the Sub-Fund's securities.
 The use of ESG data may be subject to methodological limits.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
 Not applicable.